lynndylanhurley/devise_token_auth/README.md

     config.middleware.use Rack::Cors do
       allow do
         origins '*'
+        resource '*',
+          :headers => :any,
+          :expose => ['Authorization'], # <-- important!
-        resource '*', :headers => :any, :methods => [:get, :post, :options, :delete, :put] end
+          :methods => [:get, :post, :options, :delete, :put] end
     end
   end
 end
 ~~~

+Make extra sure that the `Access-Control-Expose-Headers` includes `Authorization` (as is set in the example above by the`:expose` param).
+If your client experiences erroneous 401 responses, this is likely the cause.

-This may not be possible with older browsers (IE8, IE9).
+CORS may not be possible with older browsers (IE8, IE9).
 I usually set up a proxy for those browsers.
 See the [ng-token-auth readme](https://github.com/lynndylanhurley/ng-token-auth) for more information.

 # Usage